Uber fires 20 employees over sexual harassment probe

 Uber is acting swiftly after an investigation substantiated many reports of sexual harassment at the company.

-Uber has fired more than 20 employees based on the investigation's findings, a person with knowledge of the matter confirmed to CNN Tech.
+Uber has fired 20 employees based on the investigation's findings, a person with knowledge of the matter confirmed to CNN Tech.
 At a staff meeting on Tuesday, employees were notified that 215 harassment claims had been investigated.
-100 of which required no action, the source confirmed.
+The source said that 100 required no action, 57 were still being reviewed and 31 people were in training or counseling.
 Bloomberg was first to report the news on Tuesday.

 The 215 claims included discrimination, unprofessional behavior and bullying -- as well as sexual harassment, according to a source who attended the all hands meeting.

-Note: Editor's Note: This story has been updated with the latest information on the number of Uber employees who have been let go.